SovereignCloudStack/standards/Standards/scs-0100-v3-flavor-naming.md

 ## Naming policy compliance

-To be certified as an SCS compliant x86-64 IaaS platform, you must offer all standard SCS flavors according to the previous section.
+To be certified as an SCS compliant x86-64 IaaS platform, you must offer all standard mandatory SCS flavors according to the previous section.
 (We may define a mechanism that allows exceptions to be granted in a way that makes this very transparent and visible to clients.)

 You are allowed to understate your performance; you may implement a SCS-1V-1-5 flavor with